Are Limiting Beliefs Impacting Your Leadership?

 There is a powerful Money Breakthrough Process I take my clients through to create a new money power statement.
 That statement is often not about money but about claiming our gifts.
 I took myself through this process in my journal today and I am claiming “I am a woman who is recognized and acknowledged for my intellect.”
 It was hard to type that here and to claim it out loud.

-Business success happens when we embrace our gifts.
+Leadership growth happens when we embrace our gifts.

 I would love for you to share in the comments below your own journey towards claiming all of who you are.